mach-composer/mach-composer-cli/docs/src/topics/deployment/config/azure.md

 ![Frontdoor routes](../../../_img/azure/frontdoor_routes.png)

-## App service plan
+## App service plans

-MACH will create an [App service plan](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/app_service_plan) that can be used for any MACH component that implements an Azure function.
+MACH will create a [App service plan](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/app_service_plan) that can be used for any MACH component that implements an Azure function.

+By default this is a Consumption plan.

+The default can be overridden, or extra service plans can be added by defining them in the [`service_plans`](../../../reference/syntax/general_config.md#service_plans) block

 ## Action groups